Azure/azure-sdk-for-net/sdk/eventhub/Azure.ResourceManager.EventHubs/samples/Sample1_ManagingEventHubs.md

 using NUnit.Framework;
 ```

 When you first create your ARM client, choose the subscription you're going to work in.
-There's a convenient `DefaultSubscription` property that returns the default subscription configured for your user:
+There's a convenient `GetDefaultSubscription` method that returns the default subscription configured for your user:

 ```C# Snippet:Managing_EventHubs_DefaultSubscription
 ArmClient armClient = new ArmClient(new DefaultAzureCredential());